rjankie/qafedev.github.io/08_01_CustomizedErrorMessages.md

 ### Customized Error Messages
 When contacting a data source, it is possible for something to go wrong.
 For example a null check is not done properly or a database constraint is violated.
 It is possible to fetch these exceptions and properly handle them in QAML.
 Underneath is an example on how to do this.

 In the presentation tier underneath, an onclick-event is available which saves some data to the database.
 During the database handlings, something can go wrong. a simple error-handler is defined underneath.
 The error-ref refers to an error-handler that is defined in the integration-tier.
 The id is specified for reuse-purposes.
 The final-action determines how to handle the error.
 One way is to re-throw the exception to the screen.
 Another option is to swallow the exception and do other actions.
-Inside the error-handler, a dialog message is shown to the user in this case.
+In this case, we show a dialog.
 Developers are free to write their own QAML-code within the error-handler.
 ```XML
 <presentation-tier>
 	<events>